-His face relaxed into sorrow.
-“Yes.
-You from the US?
-You from New York?
-It bad.
-Twin Towers hit and fall down.
-Pentagon hit and on fire.”
-Understanding a few of the words, the crowd surrounded me like a chorus to fill in the blanks for me in chop chop English.
-As the only American in the store, everyone was concerned and gave me little touches and smiles of assurances.
-Israel has a strong connection with New York, not just from the immigration perspective, but also because of the strong Jewish community there.
+Israel has a strong connection with New York, not just from the immigration perspective, because of the strong Jewish community there.
 Many young people consider it part of their ritual into adulthood to spend a week or two there either just before entering the army after high school or just after getting out.
 Many people in Israel have friends and family living in New York.
-More importantly, every single person in that store had been affected, in some way or another, by the terrorism that infects their lives here in Israel.
+More importantly, every single person in that store had been affected by the terrorism that infects our lives here in Israel.
 Their compassion for America was only starting to be expressed and I was their first target.

-I looked around at all their caring faces, not feeling anything but “I want my mommy!”
+I looked around at all their caring faces.
+I didn’t feel anything yet, just a powerful sense of “I want my mommy!”
 I smiled softly at each of the assurances I received as I made my way back to Naomi, thanking them gently.
 I couldn’t watch the hundreds of televisions any more.
 I wanted to go home.
-The world still moved around me and in slow motion, I moved through it.
+The world still moved around me in slow motion, I moved through it.

 I tried calling my mother on the cell phone but the lines were clogged.

-At home, Brent was glued to the television.
+At home finally, I raced up the stairs, leaving the packages in the car.
+Naomi did the same, eager to be with her own family.
+Brent was glued to the television.
 He filled me in quickly.
 Little had changed.
 Southern Manhattan was being evacuated.
 All government offices and buildings evacuated and closed down.
 American Embassies closed around the world along with Israel Embassies.
-It makes me wonder if other embassies were closing in response and protection?
+It made me wonder if other embassies were closing in response and protection?
 Who else might be considered a sister of the United States and a potential target?

-The news started to get redundant and I went back to the telephone.
-After six or eight tries, I finally get through to my mother.
-She’d just sent her husband off to work and didn’t know anything.
-I told her to sit down and I told her.
-She was shell shocked, but she has been through enough of life to take it more in stride than most people.
-After assuring her that we are fine and will be fine and will do whatever it takes to stay fine, even if it means leaving Israel, I hung up, leaving her to turn on the television and catch up with the rest of the world.
+I told her to sit down, that I had news.
+She thought we’d been in a terrorist attack but I reassured her that we were okay.
+It was the world that was broken.
+I told her.
+She was shocked, but she has been through enough of life to take it more in stride than most people.
+After assuring her again that we were fine and would be fine, and would do whatever it took to stay fine, even if it means leaving Israel, I hung up, leaving her to turn on the television and catch up with the rest of the world.

 After an hour, I finally got through to Brent’s parents.
-They had been trying to get through over that same hour.
-Again I made the same assurances, being a little more lighthearted as they had been watching the news when the first pictures came on as part of their morning ritual.
+They had been trying to call us for over an hour.
+With visions from the dozens of televisions flashing before my eyes, again I made the same assurances, being a little more lighthearted as they had been watching the news when the first pictures came on as part of their morning ritual in Tulsa, Oklahoma.

 “I love the Americans.
 They rescued me and saved my life several times in the war and after.
 I am going to pray for them because I want nothing bad to ever happen to them.
 They don’t deserve this and they need my prayers.”